Chinese Tesla rival BYD’s electric cars can now fill up as fast as a petrol car

 The figures showed that electric cars made up 18 per cent of all new cars sold worldwide in 2023, up from 14 per cent the year before.

-Meanwhile, sales of combustion engine cars fell by a quarter from 83.7 million to 62.8m between 2018 and 2023, suggesting that global sales of polluting vehicles have already peaked.
+Meanwhile, sales of combustion engine cars fell by a quarter from 83.7 million to 62.8 million between 2018 and 2023, suggesting that global sales of polluting vehicles have already peaked.

 BYD’s latest breakthrough is expected to continue driving demand, though the flash-charging system will require specialist charging ports in order to achieve the most efficient charging times.